India House

 India House today.
 A number of blue plaques commemorate the stay of its various residents including Savarkar.

 Clockwise from top left: Dhingra, Aiyar, Savarkar, Bapat, Gonne, Acharya, Kanhere and Pillai.

 Centre: The Indian Sociologist, September 1908 issue.

 India House was a student residence that existed between 1905 and 1910 at Cromwell Avenue in Highgate, North London.
 With the patronage of lawyer Shyamji Krishna Varma, it was opened to promote nationalist views among Indian students in Britain.
 This institute used to grant scholarships to Indian youths for higher studies in England.
 The building rapidly became a hub for political activism, one of the most prominent for overseas revolutionary Indian nationalism.
 "India House" came to informally refer to the nationalist organisations that used the building at various times.

 Patrons of India House published an anti-colonialist newspaper, The Indian Sociologist, which the British Raj banned as "seditious".
 A number of prominent Indian revolutionaries and nationalists were associated with India House, including Vinayak Damodar Savarkar, Bhikaji Cama, V.N.
-Chatterjee, Lala Har Dayal, V.V.S.
+Chatterjee, Lala Har Dayal, Hemchandra Kanungo, V.V.S.
 Aiyar, M.P.T.
 Acharya and P.M.
 Bapat.
 In 1909, a member of India House, Madan Lal Dhingra, assassinated Sir W.H.
 Curzon Wyllie, political aide-de-camp to the Secretary of State for India.

 The investigations by Scotland Yard and the Indian Political Intelligence Office that followed the assassination sent the organisation into decline.
 A crackdown on India House activities by the Metropolitan Police prompted a number of its members to leave Britain for France, Germany and the United States.
 Many members of the house were involved in revolutionary conspiracies in India.
 The network created by India House played a key part in the Hindu–German Conspiracy for nationalist revolution in India during World War I. In the coming decades, India House alumni went on to play a leading role in the founding of Indian communism and Hindu nationalism.

+In 2025, some alumni and faculty of different IITs have taken the inspiration from the impact of this effort to establish a think-tank by the same name in New Delhi, India: India House.